bhanikki28/IGD/JavaSamples/README.md

     Method Reference is denoted by ClassName :: MethodName for eg :  sorted(Comparator.comparing(Celebrity::getName))  // here Celebrity is the class name followed by :: and then by method name i.e getName

+## Concurrency

+    ExecutorService - to execute tasks in parallel

+    If you need a submit a task to ExecutorService, your task has to implement Callable interface ( if need a result back ) or can implement Runnable interface run method

+    public interface Callable{
+        public Object call() throws Exception;
+    }

+## Completable Future / Completion Stage Interface

+    Completable Future class got introduced in Java 8